kuopinghsu/callgraph-gen/README.md

     maximun tree depth is 10, generate a call tree, ignode function abort, and exit.

-    $ graphgen --xml contrib/xtensa.xml --tree --root printf infile.s outfile.vcg
+    $ graphgen --xml contrib/xtensa.xml --tree --root init infile.s outfile.vcg

-    Use a user-defined processor to generate a call tree from printf function.
+    Use a user-defined processor to generate a call tree from init() function.

 ```